-In some ways, 1999 Bordeaux wine can be looked as the first vintage produced with all the modern, know-how possible.
+In some ways, 1999 Bordeaux wine can be looked as the first vintage produced with all the modern, know-how possible used in the cellars and in the vineyards.
 A year like 1999 would have been far worse, just a decade before.
-But with better knowledge of vineyard techniques, green harvesting, the willingness to make severe selections in the vineyards and in the cellars, it was possible to some nice 1999 Bordeaux wine
+But with better knowledge of vineyard techniques, green harvesting, the willingness to make severe selections in the vineyards and in the cellars, the ability to remove excess water from the wine and concentrate juice, it was possible to produce some nice 1999 Bordeaux wines.

 On average, 1999 Bordeaux wine is not developing as well as I had hoped.
 Many of the best wines have matured at a rapid pace while starting to showing green flavors in the finish.
 Several of the wines feel light, due to a lack of concentration.
 Much of these characteristics are due to the large amount of rain that fell in September.
 This is not an exciting vintage for Bordeaux wine.
-The best 1999 Bordeaux wine in each bank are both worth owning.
+However, the best 1999 Bordeaux wines in the Medoc and the Right Bank are both worth owning.
 Chateau Ausone from St. Emilion and Chateau Palmer from Margaux both produced very strong wines, with early drinking charm and character.

 The following wines offer the best value and quality for the vintage: 1999 Best Bordeaux wine for the money today